 - Comes at an expensive price for a beginner harmonica

 The Anwenk Harmonica is another worthy and affordable investment for its fantastic craftsmanship and professional look.
-It’s a pocket-sized harmonica with the strong casing to fit in your pocket, making it suitable to bring and play anywhere!
+It’s a pocket-sized harmonica with a strong casing to fit in your pocket, making it suitable to bring and play anywhere!

-It has the great playability, say to hold and slide with the smooth steel cover.
-It also minimizes the moisture absorption, making it pleasant to play and listen to.
+It has great playability, say to hold and slide with the smooth steel cover.
+It also minimizes moisture absorption, making it pleasant to play and listen to.
 With its good package and a money-back guarantee, it’s definitely a long-term investment!

 - It’s convenient and compact to bring around